264 FW 2

-C. If the only authority cited on the reimbursable agreement is the Economy Act, the exchange of funds does not extend the availability of funds beyond that provided by Congress in the applicable appropriations act.
-The Economy Act requires the funding agency to de-obligate any funds that have not been paid to the servicing agency prior to the time their funding expires (see sections 2.14 and 2.15).
+B. If the only authority cited on the reimbursable agreement is the Economy Act, the exchange of funds does not extend beyond their availability as provided by Congress in the applicable appropriations act.
+The Economy Act requires the funding agency to de-obligate any funds that have not been paid to the servicing agency (the Service) prior to the time their funding expires (see sections 2.14 and 2.15).
 We must be aware of the period of availability of the funds from the funding agency to ensure that we bill costs while the funds are still available for reimbursement.
-Once the funding agency has de-obligated funds in accordance to the Economy Act, they cannot reimburse us for work completed, even if we performed the work within the period of performance for the reimbursable agreement.
+Once the funding agency has de-obligated funds in accordance with the Economy Act, they cannot reimburse us for work completed, even if we performed the work within the period of performance for the reimbursable agreement.

 B. We must charge all travel expenses to the correct account during the fiscal year in which they were incurred.
 Intergovernmental travel is subject to the standard indirect cost rate, unless an exception to policy is obtained, or the other agency processes all travel.

-C. If the other agency processes all the travel documents, including filing all voucher information through its own travel system and makes payment directly to the Service employee, the intergovernmental is not subject to cost recovery requirements.
-However, both parties should complete and sign FWS Form 3-2368 to document the agreement.
+C. If the other agency processes all the travel documents, including filing all voucher information through its own travel system, and pays the Service employee directly, the intergovernmental agreement is not subject to cost recovery requirements.
+However, both parties should complete and sign FWS Form 3-2368 to

-D. If we are the paying office, we process the FWS Form 3-2368 as a Reimbursable Support Agreement and obligate the funds directly in FFS.
-The other agency’s employee should make all travel arrangements through his or her own agency and bill us for reimbursement through the other agency/bureau’s reimbursable procedures.
+D. If we are the paying office, we process FWS Form 3-2368 as a Reimbursable Support Agreement and obligate the funds directly in FBMS.
+The other agency’s employee should make all travel arrangements through his or her own agency and bill us for reimbursement through the other agency’s/bureau’s reimbursable procedures.

-2.25 How do we make payments on an intergovernmental agreement?
-The bureau/agency that is providing the products or services bills us using the Intergovernmental Payment and Collection System.
-The National Business Center makes payments and processes them against the cost code(s) provided on the intergovernmental agreement form.
+2.26 How do we make payments on an intergovernmental agreement?
+The bureau/agency that is providing the products or services bills us using the Intergovernmental Payment and Collection System (IPAC).
+The Interior Business Center (IBC) pays them using the cost code(s) provided on the intergovernmental agreement form.

-A. The Service office responsible for the reimbursable activity must notify the requesting agency (buyer) when work and billing is complete and modify FWS Form 3-2058 so that Denver Operations closes out the reimbursable agreement in FFS
+A. The Service office responsible for the reimbursable activity must notify the requesting agency (buyer) when work and billing is complete.
+We recommend you use FWS Form 3-2367, Intra-Governmental Agreement Completion Report, for this notification.

-For information on the content of this chapter, contact the Division of Financial Management.
-For information about this Web site, contact Krista Bibb in the Division of Policy and Directives Management.
+For more information about this policy, contact the Division of Financial Management.
+For more information about this Web site, contact Krista Bibb in the Division of Policy, Performance, and Management Programs.